-In a smaller bowl combine coconut oil (or applesauce) and maple syrup.
+In a smaller bowl combine coconut oil and maple syrup.
 Add wet ingredients to dry until well mixed, make sure they are not too wet or too dry.
 Add a little water if too dry or a little tapioca if too wet.

 Roll into to balls in the palm of your hand and place them on the cookie sheet.

 Using your thumb or the back of a measuring spoon, place a dent in the middle of cookie for filling with the jam.

 Fill the cookies with 1/2 tsp or more of the berry jam and bake for 20 minutes or until golden brown.